ymzuiku/flutter_consumer/README.md

 ## Feature

+- consumer only use StatelessWidget create full app.
 - consumer not need Provider at root Widget.
 - consumer can ease create sub StateManager at detail modules.
 - consumer use `memo` to intercept update, like react.Hooks.
-- consumer is tiny and ease use, only 3 API:
+- consumer is tiny and ease use, only 2 API:
-  - state
   - setState
   - build